OctavioProfeta/OctavioProfeta.github.io/index.md

 Let's start by analysing which are the recurrent topic in movies.
 By using topic detection algorithms on the plot summaries, we can extract major subjects from the movie plots.

-<iframe src="lda.html" width="750px" height="850px" frameborder="0" position="relative">Genre plot</iframe>
+<iframe src="lda.html" width="750px" height="860px" frameborder="0" position="relative">Genre plot</iframe>

-By setting &lambda to 0.5, we can interpret the following topics :
+By setting λ to 0.5, we can interpret the following topics :

 1. Drama and/or Relationships
 2. Horror